Haven Shoemaker: Carroll County State's Attorney

+During his tenure, Shoemaker lobbied for salary increases for state's attorney's office staff and for funding to construct a new building for the State's Attorney's Office.
+On June 2, 2025, he announced that he would not run for re-election for a second term in 2026.

 Political positions

 Abortion

 In May 2019, Shoemaker accused Maryland Comptroller Peter Franchot of "playing partisan politics" in asking officials to review whether the state's pension system had investments in Alabama after the state passed laws restricting access to abortions.

 In March 2022, Shoemaker voted against legislation that would create a ballot referendum to enshrine access to reproductive care into the Constitution of Maryland.

 In April 2022, Shoemaker voted against legislation that would expand abortion access by expanding who can perform abortions and providing financial support to train health care professionals to offer reproductive services, calling it the "most radical expansion of abortion in Maryland's history in a state that already has some of the most liberal abortion laws in the country."

 Business

 In December 2020, the Maryland Free Enterprise Association gave Shoemaker a score of 100 percent in its annual legislative scorecard.

 COVID-19 pandemic

 In June 2020, Shoemaker attended the Carroll County Freedom Rally to protest the state's coronavirus restrictions.
 Later in the month, Shoemaker authored a Baltimore Sun op-ed "Gov. Hogan deserves an 'F' for his handling the pandemic, roepening", that argued Governor Hogan wasn't doing enough to reopen businesses in Maryland amid the COVID-19 pandemic.
 In November 2020, he authored another op-ed, "With Republicans like Gov. Hogan, who needs Democrats?", that accused Governor Larry Hogan of setting up a "snitch hotline" that allows Marylanders to call in crowd-size violations to law enforcement authorities.

 In September 2021, Shoemaker voted against regulations that would implement an universal mask mandate in public schools.
 In February 2022, he called on Governor Hogan to repeal the state's school masking policy.